Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 This plant is named after the Latin word ‘salvere,’ which is a verb indicating good health.
 This is because the flower is known to have several healing properties.

-Within the species, there are perennial, biennial, and annual plants.
+Within the species, there are perennial, biennial, and annual plants consisting of many blue or almost purple flowers.
 The common traits among these plants include angled stems and toothed or divided leaves.

 20. Blue False Indigo (Baptisia australis)